 Skip to main content

 The England Tree Planting Programme (ETPP) looks set to dramatically change the rate of woodland creation and expansion in coming years.
-By addressing the evidence gap around public values and ToWPUR, this research will support the ambitions of the ETPP while feeding into a variety of policy aims relating to the societal benefits and impact of tree-planting.
+By addressing the evidence gap around social and cultural values and ToWPUR, this research will support the ambitions of the ETPP while feeding into a variety of policy aims relating to the societal benefits and impact of tree-planting and management.

 Research objectives